chrisyarbrough/pandority/README.md

 The generated extension method is named `HasFlagNonAlloc` instead of `HasFlag` to avoid being hidden by the builtin `System.Enum.HasFlag` instance method.
 In C#, instance methods take precedence over extension methods.
-However, consider that the new name is also clearer about the fact that it's a performance optimization.
+However, consider that the new name is also clearer about the fact that it is a performance optimization.

 ## Troubleshooting

-If the source generator fails to run, check if a crash log was generated in these locations:
+If the source generator fails to run, check for a crash log in these locations:

 | Operating System | Log File Location          |
 |-----------------:|:---------------------------|